Foods That Boost GLP-1 Naturally: Feel Fuller Without Meds

 Dessert (optional): A square of dark, cocoa-rich chocolate.

-GLP-1-Friendly Pantry Staples & Budget Swaps
+GLP-1-Friendly Pantry Staples and Budget Swaps

 Staples (always around):